dreamcat4/gitnest/usage-and-examples.markdown

 	\# user 2
 	gitnest update  -->

-## Workflow Example

-    gitnest-add <arguments>

- * Executes the gitnest command `add` with `<arguments>`
- * If command successful, updates .gitnest and .gitignore
- * Commits `.gitnest` and `.gitignore` to HEAD with msg `"GitNest: Repository-X added in 'path/to/repository-x/'"`

-All gitnest commands perform roughly the above sequence; modifying the .gitnest file where applicable and recording the action as change history.
-However GitNest is unable to commit its changes if you have other pending changes. `git-stash` hides your index and working files prior to running a gitnest command (and `git-stash apply` shall restore them).
-You can wipe away all working files and index with `git reset --hard`.

 <!-- ## Updating with conflicts

 If an update creates a conflict in one of the repositories, gitnest will leave the partially commited files in your working copy, just like a normal git merge conflict would.
 You will then have to resolve all conflicts and manually run 'git commit'.
 The commit message is already prepared. -->